mikejonestechno/techtest/readme.md

 Set the Authentication Method = 'Azure Subscription' and select your 'aksTechTest' resource created above.

-Select the 'default' namespace, name this service connection 'AKSTechTest' and Save the connection.
+Select the 'test' namespace, name this service connection 'AKSTechTest-test' and Save the connection.

 ### Azure Pipeline